 - Prefer being part of daily routines

-They are happiest in homes where they are treated as true family members rather than outdoor or hands-off pets.
+They do best in homes where they are treated as true family members, not left alone for long periods.

-Boxers are high-energy dogs that require regular physical activity to stay balanced and well-behaved.
+Boxers have a high energy level and require regular activity to stay happy and well-behaved.

 - High stamina and athletic ability